MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 - The target column must be a column that a user can enter data into.
 - Address ID values can’t be mapped.
 - If you map to or from a column that isn’t displayed on a form, the mapping won't be done until the column is added to a form.
-- If the columns are choice s, the integer values for each option should be identical.
+- If the columns are choices, the integer values for each option should be identical.

 > [!NOTE]
 >  If you need to map choice  columns, we recommend you configure both columns to use the same global choice .
 Otherwise, it can be difficult to keep two separate sets of options synchronized manually.
 If the integer values for each option aren’t mapped correctly you can introduce problems in your data.
-More information: [Create and edit global choice s for Common Data Service (picklists)](create-edit-global-option-sets.md)
+More information: [Create and edit global choices for Common Data Service (picklists)](create-edit-global-option-sets.md)

 ## Automatically generate column mappings